 Figure 2.
 Chamfer located at the back.
+Shown is the use of lock-washers (the washer underneath the screw head), they are NOT installed.

 Use the only a flat washer, leave the screw loose for now.
+No lock-washer (or spring washer) are NOT used in any part of the HTTS assembly.

 Place the Top Plate on top with the engraving to the front (and the two tapped holed at the back), as shown in figure 1, and use the remainder of the ¼”-20x7/8 SHCS (4x), with a flat washer.